thawn/jdlbot/README.md

 *   Global Link Type priority list

     Allows you to download from your preferred hosts consistently

+*   Automatically start downloads in jDownloader if desired

+*   Specify the folder into which jDownloader should put the file once it is finished

 *		Download history allows to re-add links to jDownloader (history is only stored in memory, not saved to disk)